toba717/Car_Accident_Severity_Prediction/README.md

 # Car_Accident_Severity_Prediction

-Note that this repository includes:
+This repository contains the following:
 - R Markdown (.Rmd)
 - Knitted pdf from markdown (.pdf)
 - Dataset used (.csv)